Luminarium: Anthology of English Literature Middle English Lyrics

 Spring has come with love to town,

-With blossoms and with brides' rounds,o
+With blossoms and with birds' rounds,o

 Which all this bliss bringeth;